JamesPropPitt/comp140-gam160-game/README.md

 The game will follow all of the original minesweeper gameplay mechanics and have a grid full of squares with two possible variants:

 1. **A bomb**
-⋅⋅*Activating this tile will end the game with the player losing.
+_Activating this tile will end the game with the player losing_.
-⋅⋅*There will be no clear signs which indicate which tile is a bomb and which is not.
+_There will be no clear signs which indicate which tile is a bomb and which is not_.
-⋅⋅*The player does not get multiple lives.
+_The player does not get multiple lives_.

 2. **No bomb**
 * Activating this tile will not end the game and the player will continue to play.